mikeloguay/team-split/README.md

 - Web deployed at [Team Split](https://teamsplit.onrender.com/)
 - API deployed at [API](https://teamsplit-api.onrender.com/scalar/)
-- CLI just for testing purposes
+- CLI just for testing purposes.

 Web application that take a list of players, and split them into 2 teams, based on levels of each player.